NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/logging.rst

 ----------------------

-For more information about what is logged, how, to where and how to configure the logging setup beyond what is possible with the wizard, consult the krill Manager :ref:`doc_krill_manager_logging` documentation.
+For more information about what is logged, how, to where and how to configure the logging setup beyond what is possible with the wizard, consult the Krill Manager :ref:`doc_krill_manager_logging` documentation.